 The site of this small apartment building was originally occupied by the Golden West Aerated Water Company.
-The idea of aerated water inspired the bubbly façade.
+The idea of fizzy drinks inspired the bubbly façade.

-The building, currently under construction, is in the inner-Perth suburb of Leederville.
+The newly completed building is in the inner-Perth suburb of Leederville.
 It is part of a new masterplan for Leederville, designed to attract higher-density living and to promote top-quality residential design.
 The suburb has a young social scene of bars and cafés, plus an interesting mix of established restaurants, supermarkets, playgrounds and small open spaces.

 M24 has 39 apartments over three storeys with a commercial level on the ground floor.
 The apartments are configured to maximise direct daylight and air into bedrooms.
 All the living spaces connect directly to balconies and daylight.
 The balconies themselves are external rooms with space for outdoor furniture and planting.